Call 24/7: +1 (800) 972-3282

 If you notice the SSD is damaged, contact the vendor or manufacturer to ask for a new drive.

-To initialize a disk, open File Explorer and right-click on This PC.
-Then, click on Manage.
+To initialize a new disk: Open File Explorer and right-click on This PC.
+Click on Manage.

 On Windows 11, click on More Options and then select Manage.